finbourne/luminesce-sdk-csharp-preview/sdk/docs/HealthCheckingEndpointApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**FakeNodeReclaim**](HealthCheckingEndpointApi.md#fakenodereclaim) | **GET** /fakeNodeReclaim | [INTERNAL] FakeNodeReclaim: An internal Method used to mark the next SIGTERM as though an Aws Node reclaim were about to take place.
+[**FakeNodeReclaim**](HealthCheckingEndpointApi.md#fakenodereclaim) | **GET** /fakeNodeReclaim | [INTERNAL] FakeNodeReclaim: Helps testing of AWS node reclaim behaviour

 <a name="fakenodereclaim"></a>
 # **FakeNodeReclaim**
 > Object FakeNodeReclaim (int? secondsUntilReclaim = null)

-[INTERNAL] FakeNodeReclaim: An internal Method used to mark the next SIGTERM as though an Aws Node reclaim were about to take place.
+[INTERNAL] FakeNodeReclaim: Helps testing of AWS node reclaim behaviour

-Internal testing controller to simulate having received an AWS node reclaim warning, or similar.
+ An internal Method used to mark the next SIGTERM as though an Aws Node reclaim were about to take place.
+Simulates having received an AWS node reclaim warning, or similar.

 ### Example
 ```csharp